Let’s chat about something buzzing around lately – electromagnetic field pollution.

 The Powerful Effect of Distance From EMF Radiation

 A strong EMF can be due to a powerful radiation source far away or a weak source very close.
-That is why the EMF your body experiences from your cell phone (when you make a call) is much stronger than the EMF you experience from the cell phone tower.
+That is why the EMF your body experiences from your cell phone (when you make a call) is much stronger than what you experience from the cell phone tower.

 (Although the cell phone is a weak radiation source, it is located very close to your person, whereas the more powerful cell tower is located thousands of times further away).